unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 Certain tek skills have a special tag: ritual.
 Such a tek skill can be cast following the normal rules for Tekcasting, or the tek skill can be cast as a ritual.
 The ritual version of a tek skill takes 10 minutes longer to cast than normal.
 It also doesn’t expend a tek skill slot, which means the ritual version of a tek skill can’t be cast at a higher level.

 To cast a tek skill as a ritual, a tekcaster must have a feature that grants the ability to do so.
-The cleric and the druid, for example, have such a feature.
-The caster must also have the tek skill prepared or on his or her list of tek skills known, unless the character’s ritual feature specifies otherwise, as the wizard’s does.
+The priest and the morph, for example, have such a feature.
+The caster must also have the tek skill prepared or on his or her list of tek skills known, unless the character’s ritual feature specifies otherwise, as the arcanist’s does.

 ### Casting a Tek Skill